 Europe lagged behind for decades, with no strong policies to ensure that only energy efficient equipment (such as renewable heating or gas condensing boilers) reaches the market.
 It has finally put in place measures that will reduce home energy bills by billions each year.

 What is the European Union doing?

-After 5 years of delay and heated political discussions, staggered Ecodesign requirements will enter into force in 2015, 2017 and 2019, while energy labels will be mandatory from September 2015.
+After 5 years of delay and heated political discussions, staggered Ecodesign requirements will enter into force in 2015, 2017 and 2018, while energy labels became mandatory in September 2015.
 A legislative review is planned for 2018.